DFRobot/TestBed/README.md

 =======

 It is used to test board.
-It is not a produnct.
+It is not a product.

 =======
 V1.0